apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Eagles' Jason Kelce tells teammates he's retiring, sources say**
+**Baghdad recalls its ambassador from Tehran in protest over Iranian strikes on Iraq**

-You can read more about it [here](https://apnews.com/article/eagles-jason-kelce-retires-2a5cff3398a6413a52d0bb3fdc2eef22).
+You can read more about it [here](https://apnews.com/article/iraq-syria-iran-strike-7939f337454578cc20da8ac15fc5b457).

 ## Requirements
 - Python 3.8